mokuda2/senioryearreflection/_posts/2023-02-06-seaborn-tutorial.md

 ## The Pairplot

 Pairplots graph every combination pair of quantitative variables.
-More information on Seaborn pair plots can be found here: https://seaborn.pydata.org/generated/seaborn.pairplot.html.
+More information on Seaborn pairplots can be found [here](https://seaborn.pydata.org/generated/seaborn.pairplot.html).

 From the code below, the following arguments are used: